falcon-coder/graphql-tutorial/README.md

 module.exports = resolvers;
 ```

-Open the playground at <http://localhost:4000> and send a query for `artists`
+Open the playground at <http://localhost:4000> and send a query for `WeatherStation`

 ```gql
 {